timescale/docs/install/installation-archlinux.md

     ```bash
     pacman -Syu timescaledb-tune
     ```
-1. Connect to the PostgreSQL instance as the `postgres` superuser:
+1. As the `postgres` user, connect to the PostgreSQL instance:
     ```bash
     su -l postgres
     ```